 14. Join a Direct Sales Company

-You’ve probably heard of Avon– but did you know there are thousands of direct selling companies that sell fun stuff like on-trend jewelry (Stella & Dot), wine (Traveling Vineyard), premium hair care products (MONAT), and stylish clothing (cabi)?
-While you usually have to pay a small startup fee to get started — the direct sales industry is a great way to sell new products from home.
-From makeup and jewelry to gourmet food and clothing, whatever your passion there’s a direct sales company that caters to it.
+You’ve probably heard of Avon, but did you know there are thousands of direct sales companies that sell fun stuff like pet supplies (pawTree), wine (Traveling Vineyard), gourmet food items (Tastefully Simple), and stylish clothing (cabi)?
+While you usually have to pay a small startup fee to start, the direct sales industry is a great way to sell new products from home.
+From makeup and jewelry to gourmet food and clothing, whatever your passion is, there’s a direct sales company that caters to it.

-15. Sell Unwanted Gift Cards
+15. Sell Unused Gift Cards